SimuTraffX-Lab/SUMO2Unity/README.md

 - You can add or modify vehicles and traffic signals in the Simulation.

 ## Additional Help
-- How to clone a repository?
-[Youtube Tutorial](https://www.youtube.com/watch?v=EhxPBMQFCaI)
-- How to download Unity?
-[Youtube Tutorial](https://www.youtube.com/watch?v=Kh_FD0Ypdhg)
-- How to install Sumo?
-[Youtube Tutorial](https://www.youtube.com/watch?v=7DfVUwgUIlQ)
 - If you need more help or have any questions, feel free to create a new issue at the [Issues](https://github.com/SUMO2Unity/SUMO2Unity/issues) section.

 ## Paper
-If you use SUMO2Unity, please cite our paper.
+If you use SUMO2Unity, please cite our paper (Will be online shortly).

 SUMO2Unity: An Open-Source Traffic Co-Simulation Tool to Improve Road Safety

 Ahmad Mohammadi, Peter Y Park, Mehdi Nourinejad, Muhammed Shijas Babu Cherakkatil, Hyun Sun Park